billybeane/veritas/README.md

 # veritas
 #This is the readme file for this repo.
 Every project has a repo file.
 Yay!
+#This is my contribution.